 4. Josas JO24 – Best Chicken Plucker Attachment

-The Josas is by far the least common type of chicken plucker that we reviewed primarily because it is the only plucker on our list that is not a self-contained unit.
+The Josas is by far the least common type of plucker that we reviewed primarily because it is the only plucker on our list that is not a self-contained unit.
 In fact, this would likely be considered the best budget chicken plucker if it were not for its unusual design and requirements.

-Specifically, this is the only chicken plucker we reviewed that is actually just an attachment meant to fit on any standard-sized drill.
+Specifically, this is the only plucker we reviewed that is actually just an attachment meant to fit on any standard-sized drill.
 While this is a bit less convenient than self-contained units, it does offer its own unique benefits and makes this the best chicken plucker attachment that we saw.

 Just a Bit